Home » Products Sourcing » Renewable Energy » How To Calculate the Right Solar System Size?

 Step 3: Calculate the size of the solar system

-Next up, it is time to estimate the right sizing of the solar system.
+Next up: how to calculate the size of a solar system.
 For that, determine the kW output first by dividing the daily kWh usage in Step 1 by the daily average peak sun hours in Step 2.
 After finding out the kW output, multiply it by the solar panel’s efficiency rating (which is 1.15).

 Example: